- 2-month-old milestones chart

 - Partially pushes up when on tummy: The infant presses on the elbows and tries pushing up the body upwards from the tummy.
 Stronger shoulder muscles and joints help achieve this ability.

 - Follows moving objects with eyes: Swing around an object in front of the baby from side to side, and the little one will have his eyes fixed on it.
 A two-month-old baby can track objects moving in an arc with a coordinated movement of eyes and neck (3).
+Keep the head steady and movement of the eyes takes place.

 - Better control on limb muscles: The baby now makes less jerky and smoother movements with limbs.
 It is due to a substantial improvement in the motor skills that helps in better voluntary muscle control.